raspberrypilearning/trained-vision-app/en/step_1.md

 ## Introduction

 ### What you will make
 You will create a game of rock, paper, scissors that you can play against the computer by making the gestures with your hands and having the computer recognise them.
+In this particular version of the game, the computer is going to cheat — by recognising the player's move and choosing the one that will beat it!

+Essentially, you'll be creating a simpler version of the brain of this awesome robot.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Qb5UIPeFClM?controls=0&amp;start=3" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 --- collapse ---
 ---